jel084/cse15l-lab-reports/lab4.md

 ## **Part 3** Run the tests, demonstrating that they fail
 Keys pressed: `<up>` `<up>` `<up>` `<up>` `<enter>`, `<up>` `<up>` `<up>` `<up>` `<enter>`

-The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 4 up in the search history, so I used up arrows. `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamples` command was 4 up in the history, so I accessed with arrow keys.
+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 4 up in the search history, so I used up arrows. `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` command was 4 up in the history, so I accessed with arrow keys.

 ![Image](testing.png)
 ## **Part 4** Edit the code file to fix the failing test